ryrob30/mobile-services.en/help/android/c-mob-privacy-gdpr-android/c-mob-gdpr-ret-stored-ids-android.md

 ---
 description: This information helps you retrieve locally stored, SDK identities from your Android app and with GDPR data access requests.
 seo-description: This information helps you retrieve locally stored, SDK identities from your Android app and with GDPR data access requests.
-seo-title: Retrieving Stored Identifiers
+seo-title: Retrieving stored identifiers
-title: Retrieving Stored Identifiers
+title: Retrieving stored identifiers
 uuid: 6fd3d202-b0a1-4c80-96f4-369fc24ac0a3
 ---